Sawyersjon/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+  Closure happens when your console.log has to go outside the function inorder to find out what the variable name is associated with.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+  When you call dansRoll it will give you the number that he rolled.
+The number that they get can change.

 c.
 What is the lexical scope of `newRoll`?

+  console.log command.

 ### Task 3 - Stretch Goals